Predict your landings

 You're likely to roll doubles once in those five turns (doubles happen about 17 percent of the time).

-- the purchase would give you two or three of the same group
+Always buy the available properties when the purchase would give you two or three of the same group.

 The second set of properties on all four sides of the board is a better investment because houses and hotels cost the same to build as for the first set of properties, but the rent is higher.

 Railroads or Utilities?

 Railroads are better to own than utilities and Sort Line is the least useful railroad to own, because it is visited least often.